 It’s incredibly disrespectful, though, to assume that you know better than someone else about their motivations and lived experiences.
 Please don’t do that.
 I don’t think it means that you are too close, overstepping, promoting or whatever else to come at it from this perspective.

 HI I AM WRITING AN ESSAY ON CHECHENS!
-CAN YOU GIVE ME A LIST OF ALL THE RUSSIAN SPEAKING GROUPS IN SYRIA, WHO THEY SUPPORT AND THEIR INTERRELATIONSHIPS, THEIR LEADERS, MILITARY AMIRS & A LIST OF THEIR SOCIAL MEDIA/ CAN YOU HELP ME WRITE AN ESSAY?
+CAN YOU GIVE ME A LIST OF ALL THE RUSSIAN SPEAKING GROUPS IN SYRIA, WHO THEY SUPPORT AND THEIR INTERRELATIONSHIPS, THEIR LEADERS, MILITARY AMIRS & A LIST OF THEIR SOCIAL MEDIA?

 I’M A JOURNALIST, CAN I TALK TO YOU ABOUT A STORY?

 WILL YOU WRITE FOR MY BLOG/NEW INTELLIGENCE BRIEF SITE?
-WE CAN’T PAY YOU BUT IT’S GREAT EXPERIENCE?
+WE CAN’T PAY YOU BUT IT’S GREAT EXPOSURE?

 Not unless you’re Aaron Zelin or Thomas Hegghammer.

-I’m a professional analyst and journalist (well, I don’t really do journalism any more that much).
+Joking aside, I’m a professional analyst and journalist.
 I write for money, because I like bourgeois decadent things like “eating” and “wearing clothes.”
 So I can’t write for free, usually.
 Sorry.
 Also I really don’t have time.

 Good luck with your blog though!

-CAN I PUT YOUR WORK IN MY ACADEMIC PAPER THEN “CREDIT” YOU IN 8 POINT TIMES NEW ROMAN IN A TINY FOOTNOTE ON THE LAST PAGE UNDERNEATH THE BIOGRAPHY?
+CAN I PUT YOUR WORK IN MY ACADEMIC PAPER THEN “CREDIT” YOU IN 8 POINT TIMES NEW ROMAN IN A TINY FOOTNOTE ON THE LAST PAGE RIGHT AT THE BOTTOM UNDER THE BIOGRAPHY?

 Wait, I don’t?